yhc-key/react_udemy/README.md

 ### section 9
 learning about debugging
-using react dev tools, and error message to fix bug make project using props, useState, eventHadler
+using react dev tools, and error message to fix bug make projects using props, useState, eventHadler, Card component, Button component

+### section 10
+learning about Wrapper to reduce using <div>